Long Term Learning

 OpenCards does not present your flashcards in some passive way, but enforces you to actively recall the answers of the flashcard questions.
 This type of learning has been shown to be superior compared to other kinds of learning like multiple-choice learning.
 A longer introduction to active learning is available at wikipedia.

 2. Forgetting curve

 Practice too soon and you waste your time.
 Practice too late and you’ve forgotten the material and you’ll have to relearn it.
 OpenCards will choose just the right moment to let you review the things you want to keep in mind.
-Based on the idea of Ebbinghaus that the knowledge decays along a negative exponential curve, OpenCards will present facts for review right before you will have forgotten them.
+Based on the idea of Ebbinghaus, that knowledge decays along a negative exponential curve, OpenCards will present facts for review right before you will have forgotten them.
 OpenCards predicts your memorization performance in order to maximize knowledge retention.
 Thereby it minimizes your time investment necessary to memorize tens, hundreds, thousands or even millions of facts. (… ok, forget about the millions)

-Whereas the last-minute mode is designed for to quickly cram large amounts of facts (e.g. in preparation to an examination), the the LTM-mode predicts the user’s memorization performance in order to maximize knowledge retention.
+Whereas the last-minute mode is designed for to quickly cram large amounts of facts (e.g. in preparation to an examination), the LTM-mode predicts the user’s memorization performance in order to maximize knowledge retention.
 Thereby it minimizes the time investment necessary to memorize tens, hundreds, or even thousands of facts.

-During learning OpenCards presents scheduled slides to evaluate the users retention level.
+During learning, OpenCards presents scheduled slides to evaluate the users' retention level.
 First only the card-question is being presented.
 Normally this will be the slide title, but OpenCards supports also other questioning modes.
 After the user has tried to recall the fact, she can give a feedback about her retention level.
 Based on the reported retrieval-strength OpenCards will update the learning model of the current slide and reschedule it in an optimal manner.